 Gould Family on the Front Porch

-Thomas Goodale Casey, the sixth-generation owner, added the front porch with its rustic, tree-trunk posts sometime after 1845.
+Thomas Goodale Casey, the sixth-generation owner, probably added the front porch with its rustic, tree-trunk posts sometime after 1845.
 His grand-nephew, Edward Pearce Casey, is seated in profile on the floor.

 Harry Weir Casey (1861-1880), photographer, c.
 1878